• Skip to primary navigation

 • Save time in the kitchen: Read the instructions thoroughly, then gather and prep all your ingredients before cooking!
 Learn Prepping Tips.

-• Prepare the Vegetables: In a large mixing bowl, combine the red onions, potatoes, carrots, red bell pepper, and Brussels sprouts with a quarter of the wet rub and set aside.
+• Prepare the Vegetables: In a large mixing bowl, combine the red onions, potatoes, carrots, red bell pepper, and Brussels sprouts with ¼ of the wet rub, then set aside.

 • Spatchcock the Chicken: Using kitchen shears or a sharp boning knife on a cutting board, start at the tail end of the chicken.
 Cut along one side of the backbone, going up towards the neck.
 Note: You may need to use some force to cut through bones.